-Other distressing behaviours
+Other distressing behaviour and inappropriate behaviours

 Many distressing behaviours may not constitute bullying even though they are unpleasant.
-Students who are involved in or who witness any distressing behaviours should report their concerns to school staff and our school will follow the Student Wellbeing and Engagement Policy.
+Students who are involved in or who witness any distressing behaviours should report their concerns to school staff and our school will follow the Student Wellbeing and Engagement Policy and/or the Bullying Prevention Policy where the behaviour constitutes bullying.

 Mutual conflict involves an argument or disagreement between people with no imbalance of power.
 In incidents of mutual conflict, generally, both parties are upset and usually both want a resolution to the issue.
 Unresolved mutual conflict can develop into bullying if one of the parties targets the other repeatedly in retaliation.